bmmanson/spaceboomV1/README.md

 ## Progress

 Spaceboom is nearly complete.
-Here is a list of features that I’ve finished (leaving aside refactoring and cosmetic changes, in some cases):
+Here is a list of features that I’ve finished:

 - All views complete (the login view, the root view, newUsername, newMessage, messageMasterView, MessageDetailView, userProfile, settings)
 - All routes and SQL models are complete